Shinsaibashi And Dotonbori - 11 Fun Things To Do In Osaka!

 These areas are the best choice when it comes to enjoying delicious food and shopping, and come into contact with the kind people of Osaka!
 Let’s take a look at the highlights of the Dotonbori and Shinsaibashi areas, where there is a heavy concentration of what’s appealing about Osaka.

-2. Luxurious Crab at Kani Doraku
+2. The Moving Crab at Kani Doraku

-The sight of the cute Kuidaore Doll, rhythmically beating his drum, causes onlookers’ eyes to soften.
+The cute Kuidaore Doll, rhythmically beating his drum, causes onlookers’ eyes to soften.
 It is the mascot of the Nakaza Kuidaore building, which contains restaurants and izakaya establishments.
 Beloved in its advertiser role for over 50 years, every Japanese person knows of this famous mascot.
 There’s an unending line of people who want to take photos with it.

 There are rows of places to eat and drink all around Dotonbori, so give the local food a try.
 Osaka has a lot of flour-based dishes, called konamon.
 Try takoyaki, which are fluffy balls of octopus-filled batter, fried and eaten with sauce, or okonomiyaki, batter mixed with vegetables and other toppings and cooked on a griddle.
 There are also famous dishes like kushikatsu and udon.

-5. Try Making Takoyaki
+5. Takoyaki - Try Making your Own

 At the Konamon Museum, with its eye-catching octopus signage, you can try out food samples and learn how to cook takoyaki.
 Saturdays and Sundays can get busy, so make a reservation for peace of mind.
 The first floor is a takoyaki shop.